Banff Hiking Tips For First-Time Visitors

 Gem Trek Topographical Maps

 Although I find AllTrails to be quite accurate in Banff National Park, local safety officials warn hikers not to be solely reliant on hiking apps.
-The hiking maps on these apps can be wrong, your phone can run out of battery, etc. To mitigate against this risk, local officials have recommended having a paper map and a compass as a backstop.
+The maps can be wrong, your phone can run out of battery, and signal can be unreliable.
+To mitigate against this risk, local officials have recommended having a paper map and a compass as a backstop.

 If you are not from Banff, here’s what I recommend: